adharshchottu/upsc-notes/content/blog/our-constitution-notes-a.md

 ## Fundamental rights

-**Justice Gajendragadkar** described FR as the **_"very foundation and cornerstone of the democratic way of life ushered in this country by the constitution"_**
+**Justice Gajendragadkar** described FR as the ***"very foundation and cornerstone of the democratic way of life ushered in this country by the constitution"***

 Fundamental Rights were constituted with the aim of the unity of the nation and the interests of the public.
 It also incorporates and implements the basic principles enunciated in the Universal Declaration of Human Rights.

-According to **Justice Bhagawati**: **_"These fundamental rights represent the basic values cherished by the people of this country since the Vedic times and they are calculated to protect the dignity of the individual and create conditions in which every human being can develop his personality to the fullest extent.
-They weave a pattern of guarantee on the basic structure of human rights and impose negative obligations on the state not to encroach on individual liberty in its various dimensions."_**
+According to **Justice Bhagawati**: ***"These fundamental rights represent the basic values cherished by the people of this country since the Vedic times and they are calculated to protect the dignity of the individual and create conditions in which every human being can develop his personality to the fullest extent.
+They weave a pattern of guarantee on the basic structure of human rights and impose negative obligations on the state not to encroach on individual liberty in its various dimensions."***

 FR is not absolute but has reasonable restrictions.
-As **Patanjali Sastry**, CJI said in the _State of West Bengal vs Subodh Gopal Bose of 1954_, **_"The whole object of Part 3 of the constitution is to provide protection for the freedoms and rights mentioned therein against arbitrary invasion by the State."_**
+As **Patanjali Sastry**, CJI said in the *State of West Bengal vs Subodh Gopal Bose of 1954*, ***"The whole object of Part 3 of the constitution is to protect the freedoms and rights mentioned therein against arbitrary invasion by the State."***

 **Article 12**: definition of a state. the definition is exhaustive and is subjected to the decision of the court under each case.